splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 ubuntu@java-workshop-1 ~ $
 ```

-Please give it a minute, and try to log in again, as the instance might not yet finished the initial boot sequence.
+If this isn't shown, or you see an error, log out and give it a minute or so, then try to log in again as the instance might not have finished the initial boot sequence.
 If it still does not show the above Welcome page, reach out to your Instructor.

 Next, let's ensure your instance is configured correctly, we need to confirm that the required environment variables for this workshop are set correctly.
 In your terminal run the following command: